October 31, 2025

 Introduction

-When you're building AI-powered tools in the CPG space, speed isn't optional — it's the air you breathe.
+When you're building AI-powered tools in the CPG space, speed isn't optional, it's the air you breathe.
+For our perspective on how to keep humans at the center when designing AI products, see our guide to designing for AI the human way.
 From January 2024 to March 2025, SeaLab partnered with ConnectAI/Goods, a startup blending consumer packaged goods with AI SaaS smarts.
 The mission?
-Build a design system from scratch, ship full user flows, and deliver development-ready designs — all while keeping up with the startup treadmill that never slows down.
+Build a design system from scratch, ship full user flows, and deliver development-ready designs, all while keeping up with the startup treadmill that never slows down.

-Problem #2: Designs had to cover real, complex user flows — without the luxury of user testing.
+Designs had to cover real, complex user flows, without the luxury of user testing.

 Challenges